Vegan Coconut Buttercream Frosting

 This recipe gives you a quantity that will amply frost a 21cm round cake or around a dozen cupcakes or muffins.
 Additionally, it stores well in the fridge for 4-5 days if you’re not ready to use it straight away.
 Best of all – you get all the flavour with none of the sugar-slump that would normally follow!

 1/2 cup coconut milk powder

 2 tbsp extra virgin coconut oil

 (optional) 1-2 tbsp dairy-free milk of your choice

 1. Sift coconut milk powder into mixing bowl.

 2. Add coconut oil and vanilla extract, and combine thoroughly with a spoon.

-3. Then add the maple syrup, slowly combining with rest of ingredients.
-Depending on your ingredients, temperatures of kitchen, etc., this often gives you the perfect consistency straight away, but if you need it to be more spreadable, add the optional milk a very little at a time until the desired consistency is achieved (if you do accidentally add too much, just add a little more coconut powder until it is thick enough again – but be aware the more coconut milk powder you add, the more coco-nutty the frosting will taste!).
+3. Add the maple syrup, slowly combining with the rest of the ingredients.
+Depending on your ingredients, temperatures of kitchen, etc., this often gives you the perfect consistency straight away – but if you need it to be more spreadable, add the optional milk a few drops at a time until the desired consistency is achieved (if you do accidentally add too much milk, just add a little more coconut milk powder until it is thick enough again – but be aware the more coconut milk powder you add, the more coco-nutty the frosting will taste!).

-You can also add food colouring at this point if desired (powdered colouring is the best, as this will not affect the consistency as much).
-But the natural colour works fine too!
+You can also add food colouring at this point if desired (powdered colouring is the best choice here, as this will not affect the consistency as much).
+But the natural colour works just fine too!